Rosalie Rayner

-Rosalie Alberta Rayner (September 25, 1898 – June 18, 1935) was a psychology student, research assistant and later wife of Johns Hopkins University psychology professor John B. Watson, with whom she carried out the study of a baby later known as "Little Albert."
+Rosalie Alberta Rayner (September 25, 1898 – June 18, 1935) was an undergraduate psychology student, then research assistant (and later wife) of Johns Hopkins University psychology professor John B. Watson, with whom she carried out the study of a baby later known as "Little Albert."
 In the 1920s, she published essays and co-authored articles and a book with Watson about child development and familial bonds.

 Early life

-Rayner was born in Baltimore, Maryland on September 25, 1898.
+Rayner was born in Baltimore, Maryland, on September 25, 1898.
 Her father and grandfather, Albert William Rayner and William Solomon Rayner, respectively, were successful businessmen.
 Her mother, Rebecca Selner Rayner, and father had one other daughter, Evelyn.
 Albert William Rayner made a living dealing with railroads, mining, and shipbuilding.
 The Rayner family also supported Johns Hopkins University, to which they contributed $10,000 toward research.
 Rayner's uncle, Isidor Rayner, was also a prominent public figure.
 Isidor worked as a senator in Maryland and managed public inquiries into the sinking of the Titanic, in addition to serving as Attorney General of Maryland for four years.

 Education

 Rosalie Rayner continued her education at Vassar College in New York, where she graduated with a Bachelor of Arts degree in 1919.
 At Vassar, she was a classmate of Mary Cover Jones, who became a prominent psychologist with a focus on lifetime development.
-Upon graduation, Rayner enrolled at Johns Hopkins University to take classes in psychology.
+Upon graduation, Rayner enrolled at Johns Hopkins University but failed to take any classes.
 She was hired as an assistant to John B. Watson, who is best known for pioneering the approach to behaviorism.
 Behaviorism is a term that Watson introduced into the field of psychology to describe the goal of predicting and controlling observable behaviors.